Iris, Messenger of the Gods: Description

 The original sculpture depicted the Greek goddess Iris as a woman, with sweeping wings, and legs spread wide.
-The pose recalls the uncompromising painting L'Origine du monde (1866) by Gustave Courbet (held in a private collection and still little unknown in 1890, but Rodin may have become acquainted with it through Edmond de Goncourt: Courbet's work gained wider exposure after being acquired by the Musée d'Orsay in 1981).
+The pose recalls the uncompromising painting L'Origine du monde (1866) by Gustave Courbet (held in a private collection and still little known in 1890, but Rodin may have become acquainted with it through Edmond de Goncourt: Courbet's work gained wider exposure after being acquired by the Musée d'Orsay in 1981).
 It also evokes the athleticism of a gymnast or dancer stretching.
 The sculpture was probably from life, with the model lying on a bed or perhaps based on a can-can dancer.
 Indeed, it may be inspired by Rodin's clipping of the Chahut dancer "Grille d'Egout" from an 1891 issue of the Gil Blas magazine.

 A small early study of Iris retains the head.
 The sculpture was altered in 1894, when it was enlarged by Rodin's assistant Henri Lebossé and reoriented vertically, with the left arm and head removed leaving a fragmentary torso similar to that of a damaged statue from Classical antiquity.
 It was catalogued as Study of a woman with legs apart in November 1894, and then cast in bronze at the Rudier Foundry.
 A full-size cast held by the Musée Rodin measures 82.7 × 69 × 63 cm.